QROPS Saudi Arabia | Tax Reduction on UK Pensions for British Expats in Saudi Arabia

 • Avoid UK dividends tax

-• Avoid 55% tax upon death whilst in retirement
+• Avoid up to 45% tax upon death whilst in retirement

 • Currency choice.
 You can choose to have your pension transferred to a QROPS denominated in USD, EUR or keep it in GBP

-• Have the ability to make higher returns with freedom of investment
+• Have the ability to target higher returns with freedom of investment or just sit your pension in cash or high yield bonds

 • Family Protection: Upon death, the entire pension pot gets passed on to your nearest and dearest